-- 28. The Biology Panel will accept submissions on research impacts that meet the generic definition and criteria as set out in paragraphs 47-48 of the General Panel Guidelines. - 29.
+- 28. The Electrical & Electronic Engineering Panel will accept submissions on research impacts that meet the generic definition and criteria as set out in paragraphs 47-48 of the General Panel Guidelines. - 29.
 The Panel will assess the quality of all eligible impact submissions based on their merits on equal footing with no consideration given to the differences among submitting universities/units in terms of staff size, resources and histories.
-The Panel recognises that research within its remit may have impact in various ways and various spheres whether locally, regionally or internationally. - 30.
-Examples are provided to illustrate the range of potential impacts from research across the Biology Panel in Table A. These examples are indicative only, and are not exhaustive or exclusive.
-Equally, there is no implication of priority or importance in the ordering of examples in the list. - 31.
-Universities are expected to submit their strongest impact cases and not to align submitted cases specifically with the particular types of impact listed, as an impact case may describe more than one type of impact, for example a drug may generate both health and economic impact, or an environmental study may increase both biodiversity and tourism.
+The Panel recognises that impacts within its remit can be manifested in various ways and may occur in a wide range of spheres whether locally, regionally or internationally. - 30.
+Examples are provided to illustrate the range of potential impacts from research across the Electrical & Electronic Engineering Panel in Table A. These examples are indicative only, and are not exhaustive or exclusive.
+Equally, there is no implication of priority or importance in the ordering of examples in the list.

+31. Universities are expected to submit their strongest impact cases and not to align submitted cases specifically with the particular types of impact listed in Table A, as an impact case may describe more than one type of impact.

-Table A: Examples of Impact
+Table A: Examples of Impact may include the following but not exhaustive

-Impacts on the economy where the beneficiaries • Gains in productivity have been realised as a result of research-led practices. may include industry and society • A spin-out or new business has been created, established its viability, or generated revenue or profits. • Development of new products or processes.

-Impacts on the environment where the beneficiaries may include tourism, agriculture, fisheries, government, and society The management of an environmental risk or hazard has changed.
+Impacts on the economy Gains in productivity have been realised as a result of research-led practices.
+A spin-out or new business has been created, established its viability, or generated revenue or profits.
+Contributing to economic prosperity, innovation and entrepreneurial activities.
+The introduction of new products or processes.
+Impacts on the environment The management of an environment risk or hazard has changed.
 The management or conservation of natural resources (e.g. water) has been influenced or changed.
-Practices or policies affecting biodiversity have changed.
-Impacts on health where the beneficiaries may include patient groups, industry, and society A new diagnostic or medical technology has been adopted.
-A new drug or drug target has been licenced by industry.
+Changes in practices or policies affecting biodiversity.
+Impacts on health A new device, diagnostic or medical technology has been adopted.
 Decisions by health service or regulatory authority have been informed by research.
+Development or adoption of new indicators of health or well-being.

-Impacts on public policy and services where the beneficiaries may include non- governmental organisations (NGOs), government, and society Policy decisions or changes to legislation, regulations, or guidelines have been informed by research.
-Policy or public debate has been stimulated or informed by research evidence.
-The work of public or NGOs has been influenced.
-Impacts on quality of life and welfare where the beneficiaries may include farming, fisheries, food industry, and society Improved food safety regulations.
-Improved standards of animal welfare.
-Improved agricultural practices.
-Impacts on education and public understanding of science where the beneficiaries may include educational institutions, media, and society Changes in school curriculum.
-Educational programmes for broadcast media have been influenced.
-The development of new museum exhibits has been informed.
+Impacts on public policy and services Policy decisions or changes to legislation, regulations or guidelines have been informed by research.
+Policy or public debate has been stimulated or informed by research evidence. • Influencing the work of public or non-governmental organisations.